WGUNDERWOOD/wgunderwood.github.io/_posts/in_context_transformers/2026-01-22-in-context-transformers.markdown

 {% include mathjax.html %}

 In "Efficient and
-minimax-optimal in-context nonparametric regression with transformers", we show that deep transformer networks require only order $\log n$ parameters to attain optimal rates in smooth regression problems.
+minimax optimal in-context nonparametric regression with transformers", we show that deep transformer networks require only order $\log n$ parameters to attain optimal rates in smooth regression problems.
 The paper is joint work with